george-ajayiola/Linkerd-service-mesh-monitoring/README.md

 ---

-## Prometheus Installation
+## Configure Prometheus for Linkerd Metrics

 To monitor Linkerd metrics, you need to set up an external **Prometheus** instance.
 This will scrape the control plane and proxy metrics in a format consumable by both users and Linkerd components like the web dashboard.

-## Configure Prometheus for Linkerd Metrics

 To scrape **Linkerd** metrics, you'll need to modify the Prometheus configuration.

 ### Step 1: Modify the Prometheus ConfigMap